 Note that the centre currently has reduced capacity to deliver services due to the departure of their NSW outreach lawyer and the cancellation of their Tuesday night volunteer clinic.

-Hunter Community Legal Centre remains open, with some restrictions.
+Hunter Community Legal Centre remains open, with phone advice .

 All advice by phone continues on (02) 4040 9120 or 1800 650 073.

-Face-to-face appointments, outreach services, and community legal education are all suspended until further notice.
+Face-to-face appointments, outreach services and community legal education are all operating with Covid-Safe protocols in place.

 Court attendance continues, as permitted by the Chief Magistrate's memo.